 The popularity of Vodafone is because of the popularity of the ZooZoo’s.
 We don’t buy Vodafone because we love the Zoozoo’s.
 But we know that Vodafone is a brand which takes business seriously.
 We know that they went out of their way to connect to the customers.
 And in the end, Airtel and other telecom brands might be wondering where their customers went and why?
 (Even though they were giving good service)

-The role of marketing communications is to attract new customers and build the brand.
+The role of marketing communications is to attract new customers and build the brand loyalty.
 Naturally, if your competitor is good at it, you will see a lot of customers shifting brands immediately.
 The only attack you can launch is to have an equally cut throat communications strategy.
 This will help you maintain your brand equity, and won’t change the PERCEPTION of your brand in the market.
 If anything, it will show you as a strong competitor and will help retain the market share.
 Hence, investment in advertising never goes waste, even though measuring the ROI becomes difficult.

 5) Brand fatigue / “I wanna try that new product”

 The last and most valid reason, is when people want to try new things.
 Now, you were busy with your own product catlog, refining it and pushing new life into it.
-And hence, you could retain customers for a long, long time.
+And hence, you could retain customer loyalty for a long, long time.
 But ultimately, all customers start questioning – Is there something new out there?

 Hence, when customers want to try something new in the market, they do brand switching and try out a new brand.
-Such customers are highly likely to return to your brand again and hence they are not going to cause a huge dent in your bottomline.
+Such customers are highly likely to return to your particular brand again and hence they are not going to cause a huge dent in your bottomline.
 For example – Instead of Dove, you try out a new shampoo or soap.
 However, looking at the next TVC, you immediately decide that you loved Dove better, and then you switch back to Dove.

 Overall, the above are the main reasons for switching from one brand to another.
 There may be others as well.
 Influencers are people who themselves buy a brand and then influence others to buy the same brand.
 Similarly, word of mouth, social perception are all hidden reasons for which a customer might shift from one brand to another.